Candra0x6/Roca/docs/POOL_STATE_MACHINE.md

 ## Overview

-This document defines the state machine for the Arisan+ pool lifecycle, detailing the valid states, transitions, and rules governing pool behavior throughout its lifetime.
+This document defines the state machine for the Roca pool lifecycle, detailing the valid states, transitions, and rules governing pool behavior throughout its lifetime.

 ## State Diagram